Things to do in beautiful Bordeaux by bike

 The furthest from Bordeaux’s city centre at 15km the Lla Forêt du Tailan is 420 hectares in size.
 A larger forest with trails of different lengths that can be cycled as well on off-road style trails best suited to mountain bikes.

 The Canal des 2 Mers cycle route runs from Royan (north of Bordeaux) to the Mediterranean Sea a distance of nearly 800km.
-The route passes through Bordeaux and as such offers some great longer distance options either towards the Atlantic coast or inland. website
+The route passes through Bordeaux and as such offers some great long-distance options either towards the Atlantic coast or inland. website

 Like anywhere in France you can choose your own route from the many smaller D roads that surround Bordeaux.
 Generally speaking, you will be able to find roads that are not too busy.
 Be mindful that roads around some of the coastal areas are likely to be much busier in the summer months and especially on weekends.
 We have always found going a bit earlier if you are there in a busier time can help beat the traffic to some degree.

-This region is the closest to the city of Bordeaux at 26km (16 miles) and lies directly south. around the town of Portet.
+This region is the closest to the city of Bordeaux at 26km (16 miles) and lies directly south, near the town of Portet.

-Heading further south the Sauterns region is located 65km (40 miles) from Bordeaux.
+Heading further south the Sauternes region is located 65km (40 miles) from Bordeaux.
 Head to the town of Langon and from there explore the various vineyards in the surrounding region.

 We also have more articles covering lots of different topics for you to explore.

-Feel free to contact us by email firstname.lastname@example.org for any questions.
+Feel free to contact us by email at email@example.com for any questions.